What Is Prevacid?

-For information about adverse reactions with antibacterial agents (amoxicillin and clarithromycin) indicated in combination with PREVACID, refer to the ADVERSE REACTIONS section of their package inserts.
+For information about adverse reactions with antibacterial agents (amoxicillin and clarithromycin) indicated in combination with PREVACID or PREVACID SoluTab, refer to the Adverse Reactions section of their prescribing information.

 The following changes in laboratory parameters in patients who received PREVACID were reported as adverse reactions:

 Abnormal liver function tests, increased SGOT (AST), increased SGPT (ALT), increased creatinine, increased alkaline phosphatase, increased globulins, increased GGTP, increased/decreased/abnormal WBC, abnormal AG ratio, abnormal RBC, bilirubinemia, blood potassium increased, blood urea increased, crystal urine present, eosinophilia, hemoglobin decreased, hyperlipemia, increased/decreased electrolytes, increased/decreased cholesterol, increased glucocorticoids, increased LDH, increased/decreased/abnormal platelets, increased gastrin levels and positive fecal occult blood.
 Urine abnormalities such as albuminuria, glycosuria, and hematuria were also reported.
 Additional isolated laboratory abnormalities were reported.